 Appendices 3.5 through 3.9 display use support data in map format for the surface waters of the District.
 The maps were generated by DDOE's GIS using ArcGIS software.
 These maps should help the reader interpret the water quality information given in this report on a geographic basis.
 Appendix 3.5 shows the degree of support for primary contact recreation.
 There was insufficient information to determine primary contact use.
 Appendix 3.6 depicts the secondary contact recreation and aesthetic enjoyment as not assessed; there is no criteria for secondary contact in the 2010 WQS.
 Appendix 3.7 shows the degree of support for the protection and propagation of fish, shellfish, and wildlife.
-In addition, Appendix 3.8 presents the degree of support for navigation.
+In addition, Appendix 3.8 presents the degree of support for the consumption of fish, and finally, Appendix 3.9 presents the degree of support for navigation.